shamnas8vdk/JMAP/README.md

 ## Using JSON file to loop through categories in Identify Widget

 #### Replace List.js file
-1. Replace the List.js file with the List.js file in this repo
+1. Replace the List.js file with the List.js file in this repo under widgets/Identify
 2. Copy paste category.json from the repo into the same directory as List.js